-Queen Mary has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities, specific learning difficulties and mental health issues.
-The DDS supports all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
+Queen Mary has a central Disability and Dyslexia Service (DDS) and Welfare and Advice Service that offers support for all students with disabilities, specific learning difficulties and mental health issues.
+The DDS and Welfare and Advice service supports all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.